Tallulah Bankhead: Marriage

 Bankhead married actor John Emery on August 31, 1937, at her father's home in Jasper, Alabama.
 Bankhead filed for divorce in Reno, Nevada, in May 1941.
 It was finalized on June 13, 1941.
-The day her divorce became final, Bankhead told a reporter, "You can definitely quote me as saying there will be no plans for a remarriage."
+That day Bankhead told a reporter, "You can definitely quote me as saying there will be no plans for a remarriage."

-Bankhead had no children, but she had four abortions before she had a hysterectomy in 1933, when she was 31.
+She had no children, but had four abortions before undergoing a hysterectomy in 1933, when she was 31.
 She was the godmother of Brook and Brockman Seawell, children of her lifelong friend, actress Eugenia Rawls and husband Donald Seawell.

 Sexuality and sexual exploits

-An interview that Bankhead gave to Motion Picture magazine in 1932 generated controversy.
-In the interview, Bankhead ranted about the state of her life and her views on love, marriage, and children:
+Bankhead had many affairs and spoke openly about her sex life, for example describing herself as "a very satisfied Jane" after sex with Johnny Weissmuller, who played Tarzan, in the pool of the Garden of Allah Hotel.
+In 1932, controversy arose over an interview that she gave to Motion Picture magazine, in which she complained that she had gone too long without an affair:

 I'm serious about love.
 I'm damned serious about it now. ...
 I haven't had an affair for six months.
 Six months!
 Too long. ...
 If there's anything the matter with me now, it's not Hollywood or Hollywood's state of mind. ...
 The matter with me is, I WANT A MAN! ...
 Six months is a long, long while.
 I WANT A MAN!

 Time ran a story about it, angering Bankhead's family.
 Bankhead immediately telegraphed her father, vowing never to speak with a magazine reporter again.
-For these and other offhand remarks, Bankhead was cited in the Hays Commission's "Doom Book", a list of 150 actors and actresses considered "unsuitable for the public" which was presented to the studios.
+For these and other offhand remarks, Bankhead was cited in the Hays Commission's "Doom Book", a list of 150 actors and actresses considered "unsuitable for the public" that was presented to the studios.
 Bankhead was at the top of the list with the heading: "Verbal Moral Turpitude".
-She publicly called Hays "a little prick".

-Following the release of the Kinsey reports, she was quoted as stating, "I found no surprises in the Kinsey report.
+In her autobiography, published after the release of Alfred Kinsey's Sexual Desire in the Human Male, she states, "I found no surprises in the Kinsey report.
 The good doctor's clinical notes were old hat to me. ...
 I've had many momentary love affairs.
 A lot of these impromptu romances have been climaxed in a fashion not generally condoned.
 I go into them impulsively.
 I scorn any notion of their permanence.
 I forget the fever associated with them when a new interest presents itself."